 Institutional Animal Care and Use Committee (IACUC) Submissions

-All animal use protocols, amendments, and annual continuations (periodic reviews) must be submitted for Institutional Animal Care and Use Committee (IACUC) review.
+All animal use protocols and amendments must be submitted for Institutional Animal Care and Use Committee (IACUC) review.

 Effective April 20, 2021, all new protocols must be submitted using DragonSPOT.
 Please note the submission deadlines and the review processes will remain unchanged.
 For more information about DragonSPOT, please visit the DragonSpot Support page.